mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/topics/theme-development.md

 	</div>

-### HTML naming conventions

-*  Class names should be lowercase, or lowerCamelCase starting with a lowercase letter, for example, latestNews
-*  IDs should be UpperCamelCase and remember ID's can only be used once per page.

-Example:

-	:::html
-	<div id="Container"><!-- markup goes here --></div>

 As you can see we normally wrap the site in a container.
 For this we use the ID 'Container'.
 Then we divide the main template into sections.